School offices CLOSE starting Wednesday, June 15, 2022 and REOPEN on Monday, July 11, 2022.

 This career pathway prepares students to become certified in small Unmanned Aircraft Systems (UAS) enabling them to gain employment as qualified remote pilots.
 Students completing these courses will understand the capabilities and limitations of the technology to include hardware and software.
 They will understand the environment in which UAS technology will be applied, to include both the physical and political environment.
 They will explore the capabilities and limitations of human remote pilots and using that understanding become a responsible member of the aviation community.
 Safety is also addressed as students explore the concept of safety and the role of managing risk and organizational decision-making to improve unmanned aviation safety.

-Course 1: sUAS Safety Ground School
+COURSE 1: sUAS Safety Ground School – REGISTRATION OPEN NOW

 National City Adult School